Skip to main content

 info

-Flow is our Conversational AI API that allows you to add responsive, real-time speech-to-speech interactions to any product.
+Flow is our Voice Agent API that allows you to add responsive, real-time speech-to-speech interactions to any product.

 Flow is engineered to engage in natural and fluid conversations by automatically handling interruptions, responding to multiple speakers, and understanding different dialects and accents.